marcotof/marcotof.github.io/README.md

 ### How to Use
 1. Click the email button in the contact section
-2. Fill in your name, email, and message
+2. Fill in your name, email, and message (client-side checks for name length, valid email, and message length)
 3. Click "Send Message" to submit
-4. Receive confirmation message in the selected language
+4. Receive validation feedback and confirmation message in the selected language

 ### Customization
 To use a different Formspree endpoint: